Paging in Flutter DataGrid (SfDataGrid)

 Show dropdown button to choose rows per page

-Show the dropdown button option to select a different number of rows per page by defining the onRowPerPageChanged callback.
-If it is null, no option will be provided to select a different number of rows per page.
+Display a dropdown button option to select a different number of rows per page by defining the onRowsPerPageChanged callback.
+If it is null, no option will be provided to change the number of rows per page.

-Use the availableRowsPerPage property to define the list of numbers to be displayed in the drop-down.
-The default value of the availableRowsPerPage property is [10,15,20].
+Use the availableRowsPerPage property to define the list of row counts displayed in the dropdown.
+The default value is [10, 15, 20].

 List<Employee> employees = <Employee>[];